Are you at a baseball game right now?

 Through the podcast, you will acquire all the tips you need to win in your league.
 The podcast has a resource pool of more than a hundred baseball experts as well as correspondents.
 By listening in, you will learn how to pick, draft, and start as you receive a detailed analysis of the latest baseball news from around the diamond league.
 Therefore, before you pick your league-mates, ensure that you get the free analysis from the podcast.

 14. FadeAway: The Baseball History Podcast

 Baseball podcasts aren’t all about commentaries.
 Sometimes, an understanding of the history behind baseball games is crucial.
-So, if you are interested in baseball history to listen to Fadeaway: The Baseball History Podcast hosted by Eric Enders.
-The first episode aired in May, 2016.
+So, if you are interested in baseball history, listen to Fadeaway: The Baseball History Podcast hosted by Eric Enders.
+The first episode aired in May 2016.

 What do you know about Eric Enders?
 This host was weaned on Vin Scully as a baby and his obsession with baseball started at a tender age of nine.
-He has been a writer for over two decades on his beloved Los Angeles Dodgers, ballparks, Negro Leagues, Latinos in baseball, and the Deadball Era.
-His renowned authorship has featured on MLB.com, Sports on Earth, Austin American-Statesman, Variety, and The New York Times, among others.
+He has been a writer for over two decades on his beloved Los Angeles Dodgers, Ballparks, Negro Leagues, Latinos in Baseball, and the Deadball Era.
+His renowned authorship has been featured on MLB.com, Sports on Earth, Austin American-Statesman, Variety, and The New York Times, among others.